La Terraza de Solecio Rooftop Bar: Quiet Cocktails in Malaga's Old Town

 Private rooftop views, craft cocktails with light Mediterranean bites, and a relaxed, quieter lounge vibe.

-La Terraza Solecio sits atop the boutique Palacio Solecio on Calle Granada, offering a more private and peaceful rooftop experience in the heart of Málaga's historic centre.
+La Terraza de Solecio sits atop the boutique Palacio Solecio on Calle Granada, one of the quieter Palacio Solecio rooftop bar experiences you'll find in Málaga's old town.

 Best For